 Retrospective analysis is useful for determining how consistent a stock assessment method is from one year to the next.
 Inconsistencies can often highlight inadequacies in the stock assessment method.
 This approach is different to the comparison of recent assessments (Section 4.6) in which the model assumptions differ among these assessments, and differences would be expected.
 Retrospective analyses are usually carried out by repeatedly eliminating one year of data from the analysis while using the same method and assumptions.
 This allows the analyst to determine the change in estimated quantities as more data are included in the model.
 Estimates for the most recent years are often uncertain and biased.
-Retrospective analysis and the assumption that the use of more data improves the estimates, can be used to determine if there are consistent biases in the estimates.
+Retrospective analysis, and the assumption that the use of more data improves the estimates, can be used to determine if there are consistent biases in the estimates.

-No retrospective analyses were conducted for this assessment, but the results of previous retrospective analyses are described by Harley and Maunder (2004).
+No retrospective analyses were conducted for this assessment as the assessment methods has not changed from the previous assessment (Maunder and Hoyle 2006), but the results of previous retrospective analyses are described by Harley and Maunder (2004).